 Although driving is the same activity, there are some differences between driving in Rwanda and driving in your home country.
 Therefore, I would like to introduce some notes on driving in Kenya to provide a little help for first-time self-driver trippers in the country.
 First of all, driving in Rwanda is always on the right side

-Right Turn on Red Light
+Right Turn on the Red Light

 When driving in Rwanda, you must not make a right turn at a red light without stopping.
 After the light turns red, you must pause for a few seconds before proceeding.
 Some intersections have signs indicating that right turns on red are not allowed, so it’s important to pay attention while driving.
 Otherwise, you may be fined.

-Right Turn on Green Light
+Right-turn on the Green Light

 When the light turns green and you want to make a right turn, you should slow down and check for pedestrians on your right.
 If there are pedestrians, you must stop and let them cross the road first.